From Claire to Clare

 facebook Youtubetwitter

-Padraig has the Community Diary of events for the area.
+To round up Audrey has this weeks Community Diary of events for the area.

 Lorna worked as Project Genealogist for George Boole *200 genealogy project for University College Cork and is an excellent researcher for Irish family histories.